yyou12/yyou12/.github/pull_request_template.md

 Please ask your **team peer** to review your test case first.
-Once your team peer add `/lgtm` lable for your PR, please ask the repo [Maintainers](https://github.com/openshift/openshift-tests-private/blob/master/OWNERS) to have a review and `/approve` it.
+Once your team peer add `/lgtm` label for your PR, please ask the repo [Maintainers](https://github.com/openshift/openshift-tests-private/blob/master/OWNERS) to have a review and `/approve` it.
 Thanks!

 ## logs output